Honest answers

 Why is Todoist required?

 Because we picked one tool and built everything around it.
 The browser plugin writes your class portal's assignments directly into your Todoist; the device reads from Todoist on every refresh.
-There's no Margin server in between, by design.
+Your assignments never flow through a Margin server, by design.

 That buys you three things at once.
 Your assignments live in a real planner you can open on a phone, a laptop, or a watch, not just on the e-paper screen.
 We never see your task titles, because they don't pass through anything we run.
 And if Margin ever disappears, your tasks stay in Todoist with no migration to do.